Booking

 Level C

-At the end of your stay or your online French course, your teachers will be able to advise you what to read (novels, magazines, etc.) to maintain your skills.
-In addition, our educational site, Le Français et Vous, offers exercises (grammar, phonetic, vocabulary and other exercises) and news about contemporary French culture (films, books, music and more).
-It’s perfect for refreshing your knowledge!
+At the end of your stay or your online French course, your teachers may recommend readings (novels, magazines, etc.) to help you maintain your level.
+Our educational site, Le Français et Vous, also offers exercises (grammar, phonetics, vocabulary, etc.) and updates on French cultural news (cinema, literature, music…).
+It's perfect to keep your skills fresh!

 Previous